OpenKnowledgeMaps/Headstart/server/workers/README.md

 * proxy_balancer
 * proxy_http

+Possibly also following modules need to be installed and enabled:
+* mod_slotmem_shm

 The following lines have to be added to the appropriate sites-available config of Apache2 webserver:

 ```